ubuntuegor/spbu_2020_kotlin_homeworks/README.md

-# kotlin_template
+# SPbU Homework
-Template repository for Kotlin project
+Homework assignments for the 2020-2021 Kotlin course